The Price (The Last of Us): Conception and writing

 "The Price" was the second The Last of Us episode directed by co-creator Neil Druckmann.

-"The Price" was directed by The Last of Us series co-creator Neil Druckmann, who co-wrote it with Halley Gross and Craig Mazin.
-Druckmann co-directed The Last of Us Part II (2020), the video game on which the second season is based, and co-wrote it with Gross.
-Gross's involvement in the series was announced in July 2023; she was also named a co-executive producer for the season.
-She and Druckmann drafted the script, and Gross primarily revised with Mazin as Druckmann was busy with his work at Naughty Dog; Mazin performed a final passthrough when finished with other scripts.
-He enjoys writing independently but appreciated the additional surprises and ideas generated through collaboration.
+"The Price" was directed by The Last of Us co-creator Neil Druckmann, who co-wrote it with Halley Gross and Craig Mazin.
+Druckmann co-directed The Last of Us Part II (2020), the video game on which the second season is based, and co-wrote it with Gross, who was announced as a series writer in July 2023 and co-executive producer in January 2025.
+She drafted the script with Druckmann before he became busy with his work at Naughty Dog, and primarily handled revisions with Mazin, who performed a final passthrough when finished with other scripts.
+Though he enjoyed writing independently, Mazin appreciated the unexpected ideas generated through collaboration.

 Druckmann and Gross considered "The Price" a bottle episode following "the best moments" of Joel and Ellie's relationship.
-A scene in which they place hats on dinosaurs in the museum—also featured in the game—was cut from the episode due to pacing.
+A scene in which they place hats on dinosaurs in the museum (also featured in the game) was cut from the episode due to pacing.
 Mazin felt adapting some scenes from the game directly—such as the space capsule sequence—was necessary as the game already featured the best version.
-Druckmann had showed him the scene during the game's development, during pre-production for the first season; Mazin declared he would adapt the scene directly when the time came.
+Druckmann had showed him the scene during the game's development, amidst pre-production for the first season; Mazin declared he would adapt the scene directly when the time came.
 Gross found the linear experience of writing for television allowed a better, deeper focus on some scenes.

 Having enjoyed directing an episode of the first season, Druckmann wanted to return for the second.
 He felt more confident returning, citing his familiarity with the process and actors.
 Druckmann had not originally intended to direct "The Price" due to its scope and his limited time but felt drawn to it after conversations with Mazin, Gross, and Pedro Pascal, who portrays Joel.
 Pascal had wanted to work with Druckmann again, particularly on his final full episode, and Druckmann liked the idea of "doing one more deep dive".
 He wanted to work on an episode he co-wrote, and appreciated the focus on dramatic sequences in "The Price" instead of action, allowing him to "stretch [himself] as a director", in contrast to his first-season episode which was focused on action.
 He felt the episode "is what the story is all about".
 He was nervous about revisiting scenes considered important to him and fans but wanted to ensure he "did it justice".